 “Sourdough gets its name from the acids that build up during fermentation.
 Acid is not produced by yeast, but rather by different bacteria (mainly lactobacilli) that exist in the environment alongside yeast and feed off the sugars in the dough.”
 (Leader, 173).

 To put it simply, the distinct sour taste and aroma from sourdough is a direct result of bacteria found in the air.

 Does Sourdough change based on the Environment?

 There is truly no such thing such as “San Francisco” Sourdough (or any other specific location, for that matter).
 As explained in Living Bread, sourdough is unique to each location and each baker:

 “Professor DeVuyst discovered that different areas of the world do have varying yeast and naturally occurring lactobacilli dominate in their respective cultures.
-However, once you take the culture out of its original environment, there is no guarantee that the original strains will continue to be the dominate forces within the sourdough” (Leader, 174).
+However, once you take the culture out of its original environment, there is no guarantee that the original strains will continue to be the dominant forces within the sourdough” (Leader, 174).